DruvPai/druvpai.github.io/_pages/about.md

 My research interests broadly lie in <b>developing theory for large-scale empirical deep learning methodology</b>.
 I work on this problem through the following intertwined threads:
 - <i>Finding theoretical principles for deep learning that are relevant at large scales.</i>
-- <i>Using these principles to build large-scale deep learning systems.</i>
+- <i>Building theoretically principled deep learning systems at large scales.</i>

 I'm particularly interested in problem instances where data is high-dimensional yet has rich structure, such as computer vision and natural language processing, and how this structure interacts with mechanisms for representation and generation within deep neural networks.